Garmin Engineer Shot And Killed By Man Yelling 'Get Out Of My Country!'

 And Leftists wonder why they are getting tuned out.

 500 white people are killed by blacks every year and 200 blacks are killed by whites every year.
 One group is 70% of the country, the other is 13% of the country.
 I notice the same people whining about this event aren't paying attention to those statistics.
-A couple people assuredly died in interracial murders since that story broke.
+A couple people assuredly died in interracial murders sin

-But this one drunken fight in Kansas - we have no idea what was actually said and what provoked this - is somehow more significant.

 If your numbers are accurate, it means that a black person is twice as likely to be killed by a white person as a white person is to be killed by a black person.